-The LinkedIn summary section is often under-utilized by LinkedIn users.
-Many leave it completely blank or type in a short tagline better suited for the LinkedIn headline or a resume summary.
+The LinkedIn summary or “about” section is often under-utilized by LinkedIn users.
+Many leave it completely blank or type in a short tagline better suited for a LinkedIn headline or a resume summary.
 But whether you’re using LinkedIn to find a job, market your business, or build your professional brand, the summary section is important real estate.

 Why a good LinkedIn summary matters for your job search